Caller ID allows you to see an incoming caller's name and number before you answer. Learn more about this feature, including troubleshooting tips.

-To use Caller ID, you need a Caller ID-enabled phone.
-Or, if you don't have one of those, you can attach a standalone Caller ID box.
+To use Caller ID, you need a Caller ID-enabled phone or a standalone Caller ID box.
 Either way, you'll see the number, date and time of the incoming calls on the screen of the device you're using.

 For specifics about your device, refer to your owner's manual.

 In most cases, when you look at your Caller ID, you'll see the incoming caller's name and number.
 Depending on the type of Caller ID unit you're using, you may also see the current date and time.